-- the guidance and pastoral oversight of candidates who are unsure about examentries or amendments to entries. - exam entries/registrations are completed within the deadlines set by the Exams Officer. - advise the Exams Officer by July each year of any changes in the exam board or syllabus for their subject. - ensuring that any official exam board non-examination is conducted in accordance with JCQ regulations. - ensuring the accurate completion of mark sheets and declaration sheets. - ensuring the accurate completion of entry and all other mark sheets and adherence to deadlines as set by the Exams Officer. - submitting candidate names and entry codes including tiers to the Exams Officer.
+- the guidance and pastoral oversight of candidates who are unsure about examentries or amendments to entries - exam entries/registrations are completed within the deadlines set by the Exams Officer. - advise the Exams Officer by July each year of any changes in the exam board or syllabus for their subject. - ensuring that any official exam board non-examination is conducted in accordance with JCQ regulations. - ensuring the accurate completion of mark sheets and declaration sheets. - ensuring the accurate completion of entry and all other mark sheets and adherence to deadlines as set by the Exams Officer. - submitting candidate names and entry codes including tiers to the Exams Officer. - ensuring they have a device complying with the awarding bodies' multi factor authentication (MFA) requirements if they access secure assessment material via the awarding bodies' online systems.